AgrimChauhan09/Sentiment-Analysis/README.md

 ## Dataset

 The dataset used in this project is the [Sentiment140 Dataset](https://www.kaggle.com/datasets/kazanova/sentiment140) from Kaggle.
-This dataset contains 1.6 million tweets and is commonly used for sentiment analysis tasks.
+This dataset contains 1.6 million tweets labeled as positive or negative and is commonly used for sentiment analysis tasks.

 You can download the dataset from the link below: